My three sons call me "the funsucker."

 Sure, I'm concerned that they might be living in our basement in their thirties, but just as much I am trying to keep them safe from themselves until their brains are fully-developed, or as my wife likes to say, "Alive Until They're 25."

-Worrying about your account, your region, or your business is healthy.
+Worry is healthy.
 It checks complacency, aids sound execution, and prevents unpleasant surprises and drama.
 Show me a business that lives in the moment, worry-free, and I'll show you a business where the drama of industry unfolds daily.

 I hate drama.